 Nack's love interest

 - The lead actor Chimon is well-known for his role in the 2018 Thai series The Gifted.
-He also appeared in the 2019 BL drama He’s Coming to Me.
+He also appeared in the 2019 BL drama He's Coming to Me and the 2022 series Never Let Me Go.
 In case you were wondering, Chimon was around 16 years old when he filmed Sweet Boy.

 Sweet Boy Review